Prospective Interns Must:

 - A goal of our work at the UCG is to challenge the compulsive use of smartphones and consumption of media.
 We request that all participants on our grounds be fully present and engaged during our work day and common times by staying off their phones.

-Pet Policy: There is a farm dog that lives on the premises.
+Pet Policy: There is a farm dog and cat that live on the premises.
 No other pets are allowed on the UGC grounds during the internship.

 Transportation: Interns who have their own car will be given designated parking.
-Please note – biking will be the primary mode of transportation during the internship.
+A car is not necessary for this internship.
 There is a Trailways bus to travel long distances outside of the town and rides can be arranged on a needed basis or for an emergency.

 Meals/Dietary Restrictions: The UGC has a covered outdoor kitchen space.
 We will provide ingredients for three meals a day.
 Interns are expected to participate in commonly prepared meals.
 Applicants should list dietary restrictions upfront.